nomad-xyz/rust/README.md

 The off-chain portion of Nomad is a set of agents each with a specific role:

-- `watcher`
-  - Observes the home chain
-  - Observes one or more replica chains
-  - Check for fraud
-  - Submits fraud to the home chain
-  - If configured, issues emergency stop transactions
 - `processor`
   - Retrieves Merkle leaves from home chain
   - Observes one or more replica chains
   - Generates proofs for passed messages
   - Submits messages with proofs to replica chains
+- `relayer`
+  - Relays signed updates from the home chain to the replicas
 - `updater`
   - Signs update attestations and submits them to the home chain
+- `watcher`
+  - Observes the home chain
+  - Observes one or more replica chains
-- `relayer`
+  - Check for fraud
-  - Relays signed updates from the home chain to the replicas
+  - Submits fraud to the home chain
+  - If configured, issues emergency stop transactions

 ### Repository Layout

+- `nomad-base`
+  - A VM-agnostic toolkit for building agents
+    - Common agent structs
+    - Agent traits
+    - Agent settings
+    - NomadDB (RocksDB)
+    - Concrete contract objects (for calling contracts)
+    - VM-agnostic contract sync
+    - Common metrics
 - `nomad-core`
   - Contains implementations of core primitives
-    - Traits (interfaces) of the on-chain contracts
-    - Model implementations of the on-chain contracts
-    - Merkle tree implementations
+    - Core primitives
-- `nomad-base`
+    - Core data types
-  - Contains shared utilities for building off-chain agents
-    - Trait implementations for various chains
-    - Shared configuration file formats
+    - Contract and chain traits
-    - Basic agent setup
+- `nomad-types`
+  - Common types used throughout the stack
-- `chains/nomad-ethereum`
+- `chains`
+  - A collection of crates for interacting with different VMs
-  - Interfaces for Ethereum contracts
+    - Ethereum
+    - More coming...
+- `accumulator`
+  - Contains Merkle tree implementations
 - `agents`
-  - Agent implementations
+  - A collection of VM-agnostic agent implementations
+- `configuration`
+  - An interface for persisting and accessing config data
+    - JSON config files (for development, staging, production)
+    - An interface for retrieving agent and system config
+    - An interface for retrieving agent secrets

 ## Contributing

 All contributions, big and small, are welcome.
 All contributions require signature verification and contributions that touch code will have to pass linting and formatting checks as well as tests.